Blendify/blender-manual/blender_docs/manual/game_engine/introduction.rst

-The Game Engine is closely integrated with the existing code base of Blender, which permits quick transitions between the traditional modeling featureset and game-specific functionality provided by the program.
+The Game Engine is closely integrated with the existing code base of Blender, which permits quick transitions between the traditional modeling feature set and game-specific functionality provided by the program.
 In this sense, the Game Engine can be efficiently used in all areas of game design, from prototyping to final release.